Sphere-Laboratories/examples/README.md

 # Sphere Protocol

-This repository contains example usecases of the Sphere Typescript SDK.
+This repository contains example usecases of the [**Sphere SDK**](https://docs.sphere.engineer/docs/gettingstarted_introduction).

-The technical documentation for this SDK can be found [here](https://docs.sphere.engineer/docs/gettingstarted_introduction).

-# Examples
+## Examples

-### I. Faucet

-Initialize and use a token faucet to help you build on devnet and speed up development.
+- [**Faucet**](https://github.com/Sphere-Laboratories/examples/tree/main/faucet) – Initialize and use a token faucet to help you build on devnet and speed up development.

-### II.
-Invoice

-Create create and send an invoice to your customer.
+- [**Invoice**](https://github.com/Sphere-Laboratories/examples/tree/main/invoice) – Create create and send an invoice to your customer.

-### III.
-Membership (Coming Soon)

-Create a recurring subscription based product for membership to a group or organization.
+- [**Membership(Coming Soon)**](https://github.com/Sphere-Laboratories/examples/tree/main/membership) – Create a recurring subscription based product for membership to a group or organization.

-### IV.
-Metered-API

-Create a recurring subscription based product for a metered API service.
+- [**Metered API**](https://github.com/Sphere-Laboratories/examples/tree/main/metered-api) – Create a recurring subscription based product for a metered API service.

 ## License